Stepping Stones for Novice Interpreters

 A Note on CEUs

-Registration will be available in February 2025.
+Facilitation will be available between February 1 – March 15, 2025.

 The registration form will provide you a link to enroll in a free Canvas course.
 It will also ask for optional demographic information which will be helpful for the CATIE Center in evaluating the effectiveness of these resources for supporting the diversity of novice interpreters who are entering the interpreting field.